 CADVC hosts an Exploratory Research Residency that invites artists and interdisciplinary collaborators to take advantage of scholarly resources and to build partnerships at UMBC and in the Baltimore region.
-In 2025, CADVC hosts Tomashi Jackson’s “Pedagogy Study Hall” project as part of this program.
+In 2025, CADVC supports Tomashi Jackson’s “Pedagogy Study Hall” as part of this program.

 In Tomashi Jackson’s words: